devatiq/revix-reviews/readme.txt

 = 1.2.5 =
 - bug fixes
 - Form styling improvements to Modern
-- Using Ajax to form submission
+- Using Ajax for form submission

 = 1.2.4 =